-The woman on the other side takes a deep breath before smiling an evil smile that doesn’t touch her eyes as her cheeks bunch up.
-She grabs the door knob and slowly turns it, making it creak.
+The woman, on the other side, takes a deep breath before smiling an evil smile that doesn’t touch her eyes.
+She grabs the doorknob and slowly turns it, making it creak.
 She flings the door wide open, startling the kids into gasps and screams.
-They clutch their bags filled with candy closer to their chests and huddle together.
+They clutch their Halloween bags filled with candy closer to their chests and huddle together.

 She cackles with glee.
-“And what do we have here?” she croaks out.
+“And what do we have here?” she croaks.

 “Trick or treat,” the kids say a bit quieter and hold their bags out in front of them tentatively.

-The woman reaches back behind her for her bowl of candy, giving each of the children two pieces.
+The woman reaches for her bowl of candy, giving each of the children two pieces.

-“Thanks,” is muttered quickly as some of the kids ran off, shooting nervous glances at the fake graveyard that surrounds the house.
+“Thanks,” is muttered quickly as some runaway, shooting nervous glances at the fake graveyard surrounding the house.

 The woman turns her head to the side and gives him her evil smile.
 “Yes, they are real mummies.”

-“Maybe it’s because they are made to look fake.
+“Maybe they are not supposed to look fake.
 I don’t want anyone to steal my treasures,” she says calmly.

 “You’re welcome,” she murmurs before shutting the door and turning off the lights in her front foyer.

-She walks over to her side bench and pulls on an apron and gloves, picks out what she needs and walks back over to the table.
-She starts murmuring words, ancient words and prayers of times past, before inserting a hook up the woman’s nose, reaching back and pulling out more of her brain – placing the newly collected material in its designated canopic jar.
+She walks over to her side bench and pulls on an apron and gloves, picks out what she needs, and walks back over to the table.
+She starts murmuring words, ancient words, and prayers of times past, before inserting a hook up the woman’s nose.
+Reaching back and pulling out more of her brain before placing the newly collected material in its designated canopic jar.